6Sravani/Uni_Store/README.md

 # University Store - E-Commerce Platform

 This repository contains the backend service for a full-stack e-commerce application for university merchandise.
-It is built with a robust, enterprise-grade Java and Spring Boot stack.
+It is built with a robust, enterprise-grade Java and Spring Boot stack.It includes a complete, public-facing API for a complex product catalog with categories and variations.

 ---

 ## Backend Features & API Capabilities

-The backend provides a complete and secure RESTful API for the User Domain.
+The backend provides a complete and secure RESTful API for the User and Product Domains.

 * **Professional Architecture:** Built using a layered architecture (Controller, Service, Repository) with a Rich Domain Model.
 * **Secure by Design:** Utilizes the Data Transfer Object (DTO) pattern and MapStruct to create a secure API contract, preventing internal data models from being exposed.